 Watch "What is Osteopathy?" featuring Kenneth J. Lossing, DO, the Academy's 2014-15 president, discussing the benefits of osteopathic medicine.
 This video, produced by American Health Front, aired on CBS stations in the New York City area on May 18, 2014.

 The Annual Business Meeting of the Membership is March 12, 2015,at the AAO Annual Convocation at the Downtown Marriott Louisville in Kentucky, from noon to 2:15 p.m.
 Eastern)

-At the annual business meeting, the Academy calls its members to meet and elect officials for the next year; discuss and determine Constitution and Bylaws amendments; present the Academy Award; recertify Component Societies and recognize contributions made to the Academy during the year.
+At the annual business meeting, the Academy calls its members to meet and elect officials for the next year; discuss and determine Constitution and Bylaws amendments; present the AAO Academy Award; recertify component societies and recognize contributions made to the Academy during the year.

-Annual Report of the AAO President
+Annual report of the president

-Annual Report of the Secretary-Treasurer
+Annual report of the president-elect

-Annual Report of the President-elect
+Annual report of the secretary-treasurer

 Annual business meeting minutes (A draft of the most recent annual business meeting minutes will be restricted to members only.)